wjmelements/ERCs/ERCS/erc-draft_2byte_abi.md

 ## Reference Implementation

-This is a 2byte batcher implementation for owner `0x4a6f6B9fF1fc974096f9063a45Fd12bD5B928AD1` with subprograms `logzero`, `callwithvalue`, `callwithoutvalue`, and `authstopowner`.
+This is a 2byte batcher implementation for owner `0x4a6f6B9fF1fc974096f9063a45Fd12bD5B928AD1` with subprograms `logzero`, `callwithvalue`, `callwithoutvalue`, `authstopowner`, and `authstopecrecover`.
 It practices "Authenticate-Last" and maintains a calldata index at the top of the common stack.
+`authstopecrecover` allows a third party, e.g. a paymaster, to execute the a transaction on behalf of this account.
 ```
 JUMPI(init, CALLDATASIZE)
 STOP